tetloose/tetloose-styles/README.md

 Import `@import '../path-to-settings/settings/index.scss'` in a component to make use of variables + mixins.

-CSS methodologie Based on BEM + SMACSS with Utility Classes.
+CSS methodologies based on BEM + SMACSS with Utility Classes.

 ## Reset (optional)